Extended Producer Responsibility (EPR) in Germany: Everything you need to know now to continue selling on Amazon & Co.

 Electrical and electronic equipment

 The handling of electrical and electronic equipment in Germany is regulated by the German ElektroG.
 Note: If an electrical euqipment contains a battery, registration with the EAR must be done for both the electrical appliance and the batteries.
+You can also use our WEEE-Portal and hand over all duties.

 What to do: